WebClub-NITK/DSC-NITK-Recruitments-2020/RECRUITMENT_TASKS_2020.md

 * A landing section with call to action
 * Useful information about the event like registration dates, benefits etc. (You can make up the details like the timeline and such)
 * A timeline section
-* Anything you feel the wewbsite can use and will look good
+* Anything you feel the website can use and will look good
 * You can use any kind of effects or animations to make the website attractive

 ### Useful resources: